github/site-policy/Policies/github-terms-of-service.md

 ---
-title: DRAFT - GitHub Terms of Service
+title: GitHub Terms of Service
 redirect_from:
   - /tos/
   - /terms/